ArchipelagoMW/Archipelago/worlds/kh1/docs/kh1_en.md

 2. Open `OpenKh.Tools.ModsManager.exe`

-3. Click the drop down menu at the top-right and choose `Kingdom Hearts 1`
+3. Click the drop-down menu at the top-right and choose `Kingdom Hearts 1`

 4. Click `Mods>Install a New Mod`